 How did North Carolina's health insurance premiums change in 2021?

-The four existing insurers in North Carolina’s marketplace all continued to offer coverage for 2021, so there are a total of six participating insurers.
+The four existing insurers in North Carolina’s marketplace all continued to offer coverage for 2021, so there are a total of six participating insurers in 2021.
 The following average rate changes were implemented for 2021 (note that some are different from the rate adjustments that the insurers initially proposed):

 - Blue Cross Blue Shield of North Carolina: Average rate decrease of 1.03%